romanlakerveld/ProgProj/REPORT.md

     - Calls HandleParametersFromIntent to get the search parameters from the intent and build an url with them.
     - Secondly, calls GetInteractionsFromURL to call the API with the previously stated URL, then puts those interactions in a ListView with the InteractionAdapter.
 - ResultsActivity: this activity takes a single species and requests the SQL database for relevant URLs.
-    - First calls getIDsOfSpecies to get IDs of the specified species (which looks like this: EOL:2847123)
+    - First calls getIDsOfSpecies to get IDs of the specified species.
     - Secondly calls convertIDsToURLs, which loops over all the recieved IDs and converts them to usable URLS.
 ### Helper classes
 - InterActionAdapter: this adapter is used by ActionResultsActivity to display interactions in a ListView.